darkorsa/cordo/README.md

 ### OAuth2

-OAuth2 authorization is shipped with [Backoffice Users](https://github.com/darkorsa/cordo-bundle-backoffice) module and is ready to use.
-Endpoints for token generation and token refresh are located at `app/Backoffice/Users/UI/Http/Route/OAuthRoutes.php`.
-Default Client ID is *Cordo*.

-General OAuth2 configuration is performed during *Users* initialization at: `app/Backoffice/Users/UsersInit.php`.

-If you'd like to change default credentials check behavior you can do it here: `app/Backoffice/Users/UI/Http/Auth/OAuth2UserCredentials.php`.
+This framework is shipped with OAuth2 as the default authorization method.
+OAuth2 servers configuration is located at: `app/config/auth.php`.

+For real life OAuth2 implementation please check [Users Bundle](https://github.com/darkorsa/cordo-bundle-users))

 ### ACL

 For the purpose of Authorization [Zend ACL](https://docs.zendframework.com/zend-permissions-acl/usage/) has been used.
 ACL roles, resources, permissions cen be defined seperately in each package in `app/[Context]/[PackageName]/Application/Acl/[PackageName]Acl.php` which should extend `Cordo\Core\Application\Service\Register\AclRegister`.

-In `Auth` package that is shipped with  [Backoffice Users bundle](https://github.com/darkorsa/cordo-bundle-backoffice) there are CRUD actions prepared for users ACL rules.
+In `Auth` package that is shipped with  [Users Bundle](https://github.com/darkorsa/cordo-bundle-users) there are CRUD actions prepared for users ACL rules.

-There is also a `Middeware` for authorizing access to API endpoints in `app/Backoffice/Shared/UI/Http/Middleware/AclMiddleware.php`.
-You can pass privilage name in constructor or leave empty then it will simply map http request method (GET, POST, PUT, DELETE) as acl privilage.

 ### Errors